spongecaptain/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 You can ingest CDC data from MySQL in two ways:

 - Using the direct MySQL CDC connector
   This connector is included in RisingWave.
 With this connector, RisingWave can connect to MySQL directly to obtain data from the binlog without starting additional services.
-Use this approach if Kafka is not part of your technical stack.

-- Using Debezium and Kafka
+- Using a CDC tool and the Kafka connector
-  You can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert MySQL data change streams to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.
-Us this approach if Kafka is part of your technical stack.
+  You can use either the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data change streams to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.

 ## Using the native MySQL CDC connector